claracodes/winter-challenge/README.md

 # Image repository with emotion detection for faces

 This is a image repository with emotion detection for faces.
-After uploading one or multiple images, a pretrained model will be run over the faces detected in those images.
-Afterwards you can see the result.
+After uploading one or multiple images, we're making use of a [pretrained model](https://github.com/onnx/models/tree/master/vision/body_analysis/emotion_ferplus) that will run over the faces detected in those images.
+The face detection is done via Cloudinary which is also the store for the photos.
+After uploading your images you can see the results and filter all uploaded images by emotions.

 This Rails app is online and can be viewed [here](https://winter-challenge-clara.herokuapp.com/) or it can be locally launched by cloning the project and running the following commands: